edithriot/Bharat-AI-SoC-PYNQ-Object-Detection-CPU/README.md

 # Bharat AI-SoC Student Challenge
-## Object Detection on Xilinx PYNQ-Z2 (CPU Baseline Implementation)
+## CPU-Only Object Detection Baseline on Xilinx PYNQ-Z2

 ---

-## Project Context
+## Overview

-This project is developed under **Problem Statement 5** of the **Bharat AI-SoC Student Challenge**, which focuses on real-time object detection on embedded platforms using heterogeneous SoCs.
+This project implements a complete **CPU-only object detection pipeline** on the PYNQ-Z2 platform under **Problem Statement 5** of the Bharat AI-SoC Student Challenge.
+The system runs entirely on the **Arm Cortex-A9 (Processing System)** of the **Zynq-7020 SoC**, without any FPGA acceleration.

-As part of this work, a **CPU-only baseline object detection system** has been implemented and evaluated on the **Xilinx PYNQ-Z2 FPGA board**.
-This implementation serves as a **software reference model** and performance baseline for future hardware-accelerated designs.
+This implementation serves as a **software reference baseline** for future hardware-accelerated (FPGA-based) designs.

 ---

-## Objective
+## Objectives

+- Develop a pedestrian detection system on embedded Linux
-- Implement an object detection pipeline on the **Arm Cortex-A9 processor** of the PYNQ-Z2 board
+- Execute the entire detection pipeline on the CPU
-- Measure inference latency and throughput on embedded hardware
+- Measure latency and throughput on real hardware
-- Establish a **quantitative baseline** for comparison with future FPGA-accelerated implementations
+- Establish a quantitative performance baseline

 ---